Using physical and digital identity attributes to identify bad actors

 Digital data can identify other types of criminal activity.
 For example, if a device moves from the US to Russia in a matter of 30 minutes, you know there is a problem.
 ID spoofing can be identified through a mismatch between devices/locations or identity information usually associated with a digital identity.

-The best identity proofing includes both physical and digital data attributes.
+The best identity verification or authentication includes both physical and digital data attributes.
 Make sure when you choose your cybersecurity solutions you include both.
-Next generation solutions work in real time, are very effective and can apply any risk/friction ratio you choose.
+Next-generation solutions that work in real time, are very effective and can apply any risk/friction ratio you choose.
 With the right solution, you get to know your bad actors, making it possible to gain confidence and offer a near-frictionless user experience.